5hadowblad3/Titan/README.md

 # 1. Introduction
 This directory provides the prototype of the paper: "Titan: Efficient Multi-target Directed Greybox Fuzzing"[S&P 2024].
-This work is based on TITAN[S&P 2024].

 # 2. Run Titan on Magma
 A easier way to run Titan on the fuzzing benchmark Magma is to move this repository into "magma/fuzzers" of [magma repository](https://github.com/HexHive/magma) and then follow the [guidance](https://hexhive.epfl.ch/magma/docs/getting-started.html) to start fuzzing.